Albania: New tax incentives for operating in free zones in Albania

+The Government of Albania has approved some amendments to the Law on the Establishment and Functioning of Economic Zones.
+The amendments introduce new regulations and new tax incentives for companies operating in the free zones.
+According to the approved amendments, corporate income tax (CIT) will be reduced by 50% for the entities that operate in free zones for the first five years of their activity.
 Entities operating in free zones can calculate 20% of capital expenses incurred during the fiscal year as deductible expenses for CIT purposes within the same period, regardless of the depreciation rates approved as per the income tax law.
 The entities have the right to benefit from this incentive only during the first three years from the beginning of the activity and for a total of two years.

 The supply of Albanian goods that are intended to be placed in the free zone is considered as export with 0% VAT rate in accordance with the provisions of the VAT law and customs law.